U.N. urges Venezuela's Maduro to uphold rule of law

-GENEVA The United Nations called on Venezuela on Friday to uphold the rule of law and freedom of assembly, and criticised President Nicolas Maduro's government for moves against the chief state prosecutor
+GENEVA (Reuters) - The United Nations called on Venezuela on Friday to uphold the rule of law and freedom of assembly, and criticised President Nicolas Maduro's government for moves against the chief state prosecutor

 Critics of Maduro have taken to the streets almost daily for three months to protest against what they call the creation of a dictatorship.
 The protests, which have left nearly 80 dead, frequently culminate in violent clashes with security forces.